-TWIX, a 3 year-old Chow Chow mix, came to us from our friends at Lightshine Canine.
-Twixxie, as he’s known in rescue, was found as a stray out on the ‘rez’ in South Dakota.
-It was reported that he had been picked on by other dogs.
-We knew when we brought him in that he had a shattered front left leg, but had no idea how it had gotten that bad.
+Twix, a 3 year-old chow chow mix, came to us from our friends at Lightshine Canine.
+Twixxie, as he’s known in rescue, was found as a stray out on the ‘rez’ in South Dakota and was seen being picked on by other dogs.
+We knew when we brought him in that he had a shattered front left leg, but had no idea how it had gotten to be so broken.

 Once we got Twix’s x-rays back, though, we realized the damage was caused by bullet fragments that lined his leg.
 Immediately, we knew that surgery to amputate the leg was absolutely necessary.
 Twix’s leg was removed and he was neutered at the same time.

-However, Twix suffered a surgical complication during his neuter procedure that involved extreme swelling of his genitals.
-He had to go back under to have the excess tissue removed.
+However, Twix suffered a surgical complication during his neuter procedure that involved extreme swelling of his genitals, and had to go back under to have the excess tissue removed.

-MAGGIE was surrendered to us because she didn’t do well with the cat in her previous home.
-After a foster stepped up to take in the four-year-old American Staffordshire Terrier, we received vet records that stated she might be a bit of a ‘tougher-than-usual’ case due to previous ailments that prevented her from exercising for long periods of time.
-We discovered that she had a torn ACL that had never been fixed.
-She needed to see a veterinarian to assess the damage.
+Maggie was surrendered to us because she didn’t do well with the cat in her previous home.
+After a foster stepped up to take in the 4 year-old American Staffordshire Terrier, we received vet records that stated she might be a bit of a tougher-than-usual case due to previous ailments that prevented her from exercising for long periods of time.
+We discovered that she had a torn ACL that had never been fixed and knew she needed to see a veterinarian to assess the damage.

 Maggie visited our partner vet and the diagnoses was disheartening: she needed surgery.
-ACL tears are serious and the only way to give Maggie the quality of life she deserved was surgery.
-Her procedure went as well, as was expected, and she is now recovering in her loving foster home.
+ACL tears are serious and the only way to give Maggie the quality of life she deserved was to have surgery.
+Her procedure went as well as to be expected and she is now recovering in her loving foster home.

-Sometimes when animals come to Ruff Start all they need is routine vetting like vaccines and microchipping (and a loving home, of course).
-Other times they need much more attention like extra testing, special medications, or unfortunately, major surgery.
+Sometimes, when animals come to Ruff Start, all they need is routine vetting like vaccines and microchipping (and a loving home, of course).
+Other times, like in the case of Twix and Maggie above or Trip and Blue Ivy below, they need much more attention like extra testing, special medications, and unfortunately, major surgery.
 Ruff Start depends on community donations to cover expenses above and beyond routine vetting.
-Donations of any amount are so important—together, we can save more lives.
+Donations of any amount are so important so that together, we can save more animals’ lives.

-TRIP, a three-year-old yellow Labrador retriever, came to us from one of our partner shelters in Texas.
-When Trip arrived in Minnesota he was quite obviously in pain, continually limping on his left rear leg.
-We had him examined at a partner clinic and x-rays confirmed he had a healed femur fracture as well as an ACL tear.
-The only way to fix these issues was to perform a TPLO (tibial-plateau-leveling-osteotomy) surgery to stabilize his joint(s) after the ruptures and long-term degeneration had weakened his ligaments over time.
+Trip, a 3 year-old yellow Labrador retriever, came to us from one of our partner shelters in Texas.
+When Trip arrived in Minnesota, he was quite obviously in pain, continually limping on his left rear leg.
+We had him checked out at a partner clinic and x-rays confirmed he had a healed femur fracture as well as an ACL tear.
+The only way to fix these issues was to perform a TPLO (tibial-plateau-leveling-osteotomy) surgery to stabilize his joint(s) after the ruptures and long-term degeneration that weakened his ligaments over time.

-Ever the fighter, Trip went in for TPLO surgery as well as his routine neuter and is healing—at the time of this posting—as well as we could hope.
-We believe he will continue to have a slight limp due to the previously fractured femur healing on its own, but we are already seeing much better movement in his leg thanks to the surgery.
+Ever the fighter, Trip went in for TPLO surgery as well as his routine neuter and is healing, at the time of this posting, as well as we could hope.
+We believe he will continue to have a slight limp due to his previously fractured femur healing on its own, but are already seeing much better movement in his leg thanks to the surgery.

-In total, Trip’s surgery cost $1,911.84.
-On top of this, Trip was heartworm positive.
-His treatments are not yet completed and are expected to incur at least another $300.
+In all, Trip’s surgery cost $1,911.84.
+On top of this, Trip was also heartworm positive.
+His treatments are not yet completed but are expected to incur at least another $300.

-BLUE IVY, a seven-year-old American Pit Bull Terrier, came to us from Minneapolis Animal Care and Control after being surrendered there with her puppy.
-Her previous owner could no longer care for them since she was moving to care for a family member.
-Immediately Ruff Start stepped up to bring in both Blue Ivy and her puppy, who has since been adopted.
+Blue Ivy, a 7 year-old American Pit Bull Terrier, came to us from Minneapolis Animal Care and Control after being surrendered there with her puppy.
+Her previous owner could no longer care for them as she was moving to care for a family member.
+Immediately, Ruff Start stepped up to bring both Blue Ivy and her puppy who has since been adopted into rescue.